Miguel Marques picked a great time to have one of the most productive games of his WHL career.

 The 18-year-old Lethbridge Hurricanes winger, picked in the third round by the Nashville Predators in the June draft, nearly doubled his entire season point output with five assists in a 7-3 victory over the visiting Prince George Cougars.

-The game was tied 3-3 late in the second period when Marques set up Shane Smith for the go-ahead goat just 23 seconds before the intermission.
+The game was tied 3-3 late in the second period when Marques set up Shane Smith for the go-ahead goal just 23 seconds before the intermission.
 The Hurricanes scored three more times within a three-minute stretch to start the third period, including two power play goals.

 Marques now has a goal and 10 assists in nine games.